 Through theoretical and experiential learning, students in EDUC 4826 will further develop knowledge and skills gained in EDUC 2610 for leadership across social, cultural, and political differences.
 Through weekly seminar sessions, students gain a working knowledge of scholarly literature drawn from the fields of critical intergroup dialogue, practice theory, social identity theory, and social justice education.
 Students learn about the theories and empirical evidence on why and how communication and collaboration across difference work.
 Moreover, through unique experiential learning opportunities in the classroom, students practice communication and collaboration across difference, as well as facilitation skills fundamental to leading intergroup dialogue processes.

-Visit the Class Roster to see what when this course is offered.
+Visit the Class Roster to see when this course is offered.

 I feel like I have grown and changed both as a person and as a facilitator in IDP.
 I've grown more comfortable in my own identities and am more willing to move into a brave space when communicating with people from similar and dissimilar identities.
 In my spheres of influence I've started communications about privilege and encouraged those around me to be more vocal about struggling as students.
 I find myself taking time away from school to have these conversations about identity with all my friend groups.
 It's made Cornell more like home for me.EDUC 4826 Participant